 Helping Your Child Cope

-Catholic Health's Child Life Program at Good Samaritan Hospital (West Islip, NY) helps you and your child cope with the physical and emotional challenges caused by illness, hospitalization, accident or injury.
+Catholic Health's Child Life Program at Good Samaritan University Hospital (West Islip, NY) helps you and your child cope with the physical and emotional challenges caused by illness, hospitalization, accident or injury.
 We believe anxiety, stress and fear don’t have to be a part of your child’s medical care.

 We offer inpatient and outpatient care designed to meet the unique needs of children and their families.
 Our specially trained child life specialists are an integral part of your child’s care team.
 They provide therapeutic play and support throughout your child’s medical journey to help them achieve the best possible outcome.

 Child life specialists at Catholic Health are certified by the Association of Child Life Professionals.
 We use play-based, family-centered care to help children understand and manage the impact illness and injury have on their lives.

 We know how comforting it is to have someone in your corner during times of stress and uncertainty.
 Our child life specialists offer assistance and support, including:

 - Creative-arts therapy

 We believe every child deserves to live the healthiest life possible.
 We help your child and your family handle the challenges illness or injury brings, including:

 - Alternate forms of pain relief that don’t require medication

 - Fears and concerns about their health and mortality